-There will be six to seven tutorial quizzes, four assignments, one term test, one final exam, five pre-lab assignments, and five laboratory reports (two formal reports and three work sheets).
-Tutorial activities, pre-lab assignments, assignments, and experiments will all help you to prepare for Term Tests and Final Examinations.
+There will be six to seven tutorial quizzes, four assignments, one term test, one final exam, and five laboratory reports (two formal reports and three work sheets).
+Tutorial activities, assignments, and experiments will all help you to prepare for Term Tests and Final Examinations.
 Examinations are a combination of multiple choices, short written answer questions.
 During exams students are allowed to bring only pencils, pens, erasers, model kits, their ID card, and non-programmable calculators.